Les Crane: Television

 The National Archives has a transcript of the August 1964 Oswald/Belli episode in its documents related to the JFK assassination that were declassified and released publicly in 1993 and 1994.
 Crane's daughter Caprice Crane has said she believes her father saved until he died a kinescope of this entire episode.

-The collection culled from various episodes (preserved digitally at UCLA Film and Television Archive) includes a short clip from the episode with Shelley Winters, Jackie Robinson, May Craig and William F. Buckley.
-Several people seem to be ridiculing Winters, and the studio audience cheers efforts to keep her quiet after she voices her opinion of presidential candidate Barry Goldwater.
-A transcript of the rest of this episode does not exist, and what the participants said during the remainder is unknown.
-The collection excludes Malcolm X, evidently because the collection has only clips from August 1964, and he appeared in December 1964.
+The collection culled from various episodes (preserved digitally at UCLA Film & Television Archive) includes a short clip from the episode with Shelley Winters, Jackie Robinson, May Craig and William F. Buckley.
+All except Craig got a lot of airtime voicing opinions of presidential candidate Barry Goldwater.
+A transcript of this episode does not exist.
+The UCLA collection excludes Malcolm X, evidently because the collection has only clips from August 1964, and he appeared in December 1964.